-- 1. A valid unencumbered Professional Registered Nurse license; - 2.
-Official transcripts from each college or university attended (undergraduate and graduate) - 3.
-A minimum of a 3.0 GPA on a four-point scale in undergraduate studies. - 4.
+- 1. A valid unencumbered Professional Registered Nurse license; - Official transcripts from each college or university attended (undergraduate and graduate) - 3.
+A minimum of a 3.0 GPA on a four-point scale. - 4.
 A copy of a current resume, or curriculum vita; - 5.
 An essay describing personal and professional goals that will be met by the student's completion of the MSN Program; - 6.
-All necessary health requirements; - Successful completion of a criminal background check in all states of residence for the past seven years;
+All necessary health requirements;

-- 8. In addition, a nursing faculty interview is required for admission; - 9.
+- Successful completion of a criminal background check in all states of residence for the past seven years; - 8.
+A nursing faculty interview if applicable; - 9.
 Successful completion of a bachelor of nursing program (BSN).